Skip to content

 Recommended materials for Citrus Heights

-James Hardie fiber cement with a factory fade-resistant finish is the core recommendation — non-combustible, dimensionally stable in heat, and far more color-stable than the original hardboard and economy vinyl on most Citrus Heights homes.
-Lap with board-and-batten accents differentiates near-identical ranch elevations.
+James Hardie fiber cement with a factory fade-resistant finish is the core recommendation for Citrus Heights.
+It is non-combustible, dimensionally stable in valley heat, and far more color-stable than the original hardboard and economy vinyl on most homes here, holding its finish through the UV load that defeats lesser materials.
+Lap siding with board-and-batten accents differentiates the near-identical ranch elevations that define so many Citrus Heights streets, while a factory finish extends the interval between cosmetic refreshes in this demanding sun.

 What an exterior project costs in Citrus Heights

-Citrus Heights pricing follows the standard drivers — single-story footprints can simplify access, with trim complexity, substrate and dry-rot condition, window integration, and the weather-management scope driving the total.
-We provide a written, scoped estimate after an on-site assessment so bids can be compared on substance.
+Citrus Heights pricing follows the standard drivers, with the city's predominantly single-story footprints often simplifying access compared with two-story stock.
+Trim complexity, substrate and dry-rot condition, window integration, and the weather-management scope drive the total from there.
+Because so many homes share similar ranch elevations, scope tends to be predictable, but we still provide a written, scoped estimate after an on-site assessment so bids can be compared on substance rather than a headline per-square-foot figure.

 Our process in Citrus Heights